jackzhang7539/jack-beautiful-jekyll/_posts/2025-09-21-digimon-code-csv.md

 print("\nMatches found for types:", matches)
 ```
 Result for "Type", "Vaccine": 70

-The code runs by changin the two parameters inside of the function to whcihever the user wants and then the code searches through each digimon to see how many have the first match then, they sort through the ones firstly matched to see which ones match the second parameter.
+The code runs by changing the two parameters inside of the function to whichever the user wants and then the code searches through each digimon to see how many have the first match then, they sort through the ones firstly matched to see which ones match the second parameter.

 The third part of the lab was to write a function that can create a random team of 3 Digimon that have max of 15 memory and a minimum of 300 attack.
 ```python